boltops-tools/ufo/docs/_docs/conventions.md

 ### UFO_ENV to ECS Cluster Convention

 By default, the ECS cluster value is the same as UFO_ENV's value.
-So if `UFO_ENV=production` then the ECS Cluster is production and if `UFO_ENV=staging` then the ECS Cluster is staging.
+So if `UFO_ENV=production` then the ECS Cluster is `production` and if `UFO_ENV=development` then the ECS Cluster is `development`.
 You can easily override this convention by specifying the `--cluster` CLI option.
 You can also override this behavior with [settings.yml]({% link _docs/settings.md %}) to spare you from having to type `--cluster` over and over.

 ### Service and Task Names Convention